 The effects of good harvest

-An unexpectedly good harvest, which shits the short run supply curve to the right, will depress prices.
+An unexpectedly good harvest, which shifts the short run supply curve to the right, will depress prices.

 Secondly, many producers face falling incomes in the long run, making farming and growing increasingly unprofitable.
 This is commonly caused by an increase in global production in the long run.
 However, low incomes will discourage production in the future and jeopardises food security, which is why farmers and growers in most countries are given support.